AmalfiZodiaco/Pearl-API/README.md

 In the remaining document we will describe each function so you can use it for each project.

+P.S: I will not list all the classes, but only the most complex ones (the others are very self-explanatory)

 ## EVENT SYSTEM

 The scripts contained in the "Scripts / Events System" folder are the heart of Pearl and allow you to have three characteristics: